Link to home

 Role Description:

-The SME is a member of the APS Public Policy Board (PPB).
+The SME is an ex-officio non-voting member on the APS Public Policy Board (PPB).
 During EPA Office of Pesticide Programs (OPP) review of regulations and policies, the SME provides scientific expertise on generic scientific issues under consideration.
 Via contacts with APS committees and individual expert scientists, the SME can improve the ability of EPA staff to make informed, science-based decisions.
 The SME can also keep the EPA staff informed of significant changes in disease control practices and on newly recognized or invasive plant pathogens.
 Another critical role is to keep APS membership informed of emerging issues or policies which could affect the ability of U.S. farmers and others to manage plant diseases.

-Selection Criteria:
+Selection Criteria

 • Ph.D. or M.Sc. degree in plant pathology